-If you are a hobbyist and wish to tinker with the firmware, and you want more recent builds, click the "code" button, then download as ZIP.

-People who don't want to experiment with the firmware or need reliability should download the firmware from the releases.
+If you are a hobbyist and wish to tinker with the firmware, and you want more recent builds at the expense of a less polished experience, click the "code" button, then download as ZIP.
+THIS FIRMWARE IS NIGHTLY AND HAS NOT BEEN TESTED FOR RELIABILITY.
+People who don't want to experiment with the firmware or need reliability should download the firmware from the releases, this contains the firmware that has been polished and tested.

-2. Download the Arduino IDE Navigate to the Arduino website in your web browser of choice, and download Arduino IDE.
-3. Add the ESP32 board definitions to Arduino IDE

-Navigate to File → Preferences, and paste https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json into the box labeled "Additional boards manager URLs"
+2. Download the Arduino IDE

+Navigate to the Arduino website in your web browser of choice, and download Arduino IDE.
+3. Add the ESP32 board definitions to Arduino IDE Navigate to File → Preferences, and paste https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package\esp32\index.json into the box labeled "Additional boards manager URLs"

 4. Install the ESP32 board Navigate to the board manager, and type in "esp32" Install the board by "Espressif Systems."
+This screenshot, the button says "remove" because I already have it installed.

 5. Open the Antigneous firmware and Install the Liquid Crystal I2C library Navigate to the folder in which you downloaded the Antigneous firmware.
 Open the firmware file labeled "main.ino" inside the "main" folder.
-Once opened, navigate to Sketch \rightarrow Include Library \rightarrow Manage Library Type in "liquid crystal i2c frank" and install the library by "Frank de Brabander"
+Once opened, navigate to Sketch → Include Library → Manage Library Type in "liquid crystal i2c frank" and install the library by "Frank de Brabander"